My Favorite Books

 Evolution is still one of the most controversial and important ideas in all of science, and the perspective in this book is an exciting way to look at it.

-The author proposes that genes are the primary vehicles of evolution — not organisms (us!), which are just gene carriers.
+The author proposes that genes are the primary vehicles of evolution — not organisms (us!), which can be thought of as just gene carriers.

-This book also coined the term “meme”, which has since been diluted by internet culture, but in its original form is a ground-breaking idea (that ideas take on a life of their own).
+This book also coined the term “meme”, which has since been diluted by internet culture, but in its original form was a ground-breaking idea — that ideas take on a life of their own.